qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Creating virtual layers
 =======================

-Virtual layers are a special kind of vector layer.
+A virtual layer is a special kind of vector layer.
-They allow you to define a layer as the result of an SQL query involving any number of other vector layers that QGIS is able to open.
-Virtual layers do not carry data by themselves and can be seen as views to other layers.
+It allows you to define a layer as the result of an SQL query involving any number of other vector layers that QGIS is able to open.
+Virtual layers do not carry data by themselves and can be seen as views.

 To create a virtual layer, open the virtual layer creation dialog by:

-* clicking |virtualLayer| :guilabel:`Add Virtual Layer` option in the :menuselection:`Layer --> Add Layer -->` menu;
+* choosing the |virtualLayer| :guilabel:`Add/Edit Virtual Layer` entry in the :menuselection:`Layer --> Add Layer -->` menu;
 * enabling the |virtualLayer| :guilabel:`Add Virtual Layer` tab in the :guilabel:`Data Source Manager` dialog;
-* or using the :guilabel:`DB Manager` dialog tree item.
+* or using the :guilabel:`DB Manager` dialog tree.

 The dialog allows you to specify a :guilabel:`Layer name` and an SQL :guilabel:`Query`.
 The query can use the name (or id) of loaded vector